fjahr/lightning-mw/03-transactions.md

 `to_self_delay` period has passed.
 2. The penalty transaction that allows the remote participant to take this output as well if the local participant tries to cheat by broadcasting an old state.
-This transaction can only be used with a revokation key (a hashlock).
+This transaction can only be used with a revocation key (a hashlock).

 #### `to_remote` Output